Back to: Angular Tutorials For Beginners and Professionals

 }

-// Add-to-cart stays on page + opens center popup
+// Add-to-cart: stays on Products page and opens a popup message

 addQuick(p: Product): void {